-Offenders are selected for enrollment in WSD programs based on the Individualized Treatment Plan (ITP) process.
-The ITP is a plan of treatment for an individual offender.
-The plan outlines programmatic activities and services for an offender, and prioritizes his/her participation in recommended programs based on the offender’s needs, program availability, and projected release date.
-Offenders who are less than 35 years of age have the highest priority for enrollment in academic classes.
-Offenders who are less than 35 years of age and within five years of projected release have the highest priority for placement in academic and vocational programs.
+Students are selected for enrollment in WSD programs based on the Individualized Treatment Plan (ITP) process.
+The ITP is a plan of treatment for an individual resident.
+The plan outlines programmatic activities and services for a resident, and prioritizes his/her participation in recommended programs based on the resident's needs, program availability, and projected release date.
+Residents who are less than 35 years of age have the highest priority for enrollment in academic classes.
+Residents who are less than 35 years of age and within five years of projected release have the highest priority for placement in academic programs and career and technical education.

 WSD educators teach students by combining real-world contexts and workplace skills.
 Teachers create lessons that address each different learning style within the student population.
 All programs emphasize workplace skills such as tolerance, teamwork, and problem solving.

 1. Basic Academic Program emphasizes literacy training and GED preparation.
 The curricular framework includes the development of skills necessary for obtaining and maintaining employment.

 2. Special Education Program provides individualized instruction for students with disabilities so they can learn and be successful.